 Long term success requires commitment and a vested interest in the ultimate goal.
 Always be consistent in all things related to your dog (and anything else you want to accomplish for that matter).

 5. Be realistic.
 Unrealistic goals will only prevent you from growing.

-Here are two common mistakes owners make that will slam the brakes hard on any potential progress you might make.
+Here are two common mistakes a dog owner can make that will slam the brakes hard on any potential progress you might be hoping for.

 First, the expectations we place on our dogs and ourselves.
 The misguided belief that your dog “should” be performing or responding at a certain predetermined level.

 Maybe you’ve watched a few episodes of Lassie (I don’t know why anyone would want to) and you feel your dog, who’s most active part of the day is the few minutes he spends licking his privates, should respond to circumstances no different then the TV dog.

 Or your neighbor’s dog has learned a few fancy tricks and is now participating in agility trials and you feel your dog, who is again working on lathering his miniature johnson, should be able to do the same.

 Be real.
 Plant your feet firmly on the ground and be honest about your dogs abilities.

 Pushing the envelope and testing limits is all fine and good, but expecting your skittish chihuahua to get the guard dog certification you hoped for or even becoming a simple therapy dog can cross the line into the ridiculous.

 Think baby steps.
 Go about training your dog gradually and don’t expect him to make the leap from beginner to expert overnight.
 It takes time.